Colours by

 country, but they continued to play in the same colours (white shirts, with

-black shorts and stockings) as Germany had, thus resulting in a colour
+black shorts and socks) as Germany had, thus resulting in a colour

-clash, whenever they met England.
-We believe that England had called on a
+clash, whenever they met England, who had called on a

-blue change uniform against Germany before the war, whilst the Germans had a
+blue change shirt against Germany before the war, whilst the Germans had a

 red change kit.